You may already understand the importance of conducting regular fire truck maintenance.

 But have you remembered to check the air conditioning system?

-Don’t wait until the dog days of summer to find out if the air conditioning works!
+Don’t wait until the dog days of summer to find out if the air conditioning works, especially with the risks associated with heat-related illness!
 Early spring is a great time of year to have your fire apparatus air conditioner inspected and complete any needed repairs.

 Here are some important things to include in your fire truck inspection checklist of the air conditioning equipment in all of your apparatus: